Package Leaflet: Information for the Patient

 Single-use vial

-Read all these instructions before starting to use Rystiggo.
+Read all of these instructions before starting to use Rystiggo.
 A doctor or nurse will show you how to administer Rystiggo before you use it for the first time.
-Another person may also administer the infusions after receiving the necessary training.
-Do not administer Rystiggo or have it administered by someone else until you have been shown how to do it.
-This information does not replace consulting your doctor about your disease or treatment.
+It is also possible for another person to administer the infusions after receiving the necessary training.
+Do not administer Rystiggo or have it administered to another person until you have been taught how to do so.
+This information does not replace consultation with your doctor about your disease or treatment.

-If you are going to use a pump infusion (also called a syringe pump) to administer Rystiggo, read the instructions for setting up the pump provided by your doctor or nurse.
+If you are going to use an infusion pump (also called a syringe pump) to administer Rystiggo, read the instructions for setting up the pump provided by your doctor or nurse.

 !
-Important information you should know before administering Rystiggo or having it administered by someone else
+Important information you should know before administering Rystiggo or having it administered to another person

 !
 Keep this medication out of the sight and reach of children.